Occupational safety and health: Indonesia

-In Indonesia, the Ministry of Manpower is responsible to ensure the safety, health and welfare of workers while working, in a factory, or even the area surrounding the factory where labourers work.
-There are a few rules that control the safety of workers, for example Occupational Safety Act 1970 or Occupational Health Act 1992.
-The sanctions, however, are still low and the violations of these laws are still at a high rate – with a maximum of 15 million rupiahs fine and/or a maximum of one year in prison.
+In Indonesia, the Ministry of Manpower (Kementerian Ketenagakerjaan, or Kemnaker) is responsible to ensure the safety, health and welfare of workers.
+Important OHS acts include the Occupational Safety Act 1970 and the Occupational Health Act 1992.
+Sanctions, however, are still low (with a maximum of 15 million rupiahs fine and/or a maximum of one year in prison) and violations are still very frequent.